ReSharper navigation consists of two main parts:

 Context navigation consists of two parts: the searching engine and the user-interaction provider.
 These two parts are divided into different entities in ReSharper Framework.

 Feature providers represent features themselves.
-That is, there is just one provider per navigation feature regardless of the number of languages and environments where this feature is supposed to work.
+That is, there is just one provider per one navigation feature regardless of number of languages and environments where does this feature is supposed to work.